 Is Hemp Legal in Florida?

-Now that hemp is legal in Florida, prosecutors are being forced to drop these cases because of the practical problems in getting past motions to suppress before trial or the evidentiary problems at trial.
-And even if the prosecutor was able to overcome those hurdles, jurors are reluctant to convict anyone for a marijuana crime now that hemp and medical marijuana are legal in Florida.
+Now that hemp is legal in Florida, prosecutors are being forced to drop these cases because of the practical problems in getting past motions to suppress before trial or the evidentiary issues at trial.

-Many of these cases involve the smell of marijuana leading to the search or seizure of the evidence.
+Many of these cases involve the smell of marijuana, leading to the search or seizure of the evidence.
 The legalization of hemp in Florida (under both state and federal law) effectively negates probable cause for marijuana-related offenses since cannabis and hemp smell the same.
+The nose of an officer or a K-9 can not distinguish between low-THC hemp and high-THC cannabis.

 State Attorney Jack Campbell in Florida’s Second Circuit recently wrote a letter explaining why he will not authorize search warrants involving an officer or K-9’s smell of marijuana (because it might be hemp).
-This same logic should apply when a criminal defense attorney files a motion to suppress an illegal search based on the same type of sniff or smell search.

 No Presumptive or Field Tests to Distinguish Between Hemp and Cannabis

-The prosecutor’s letter also explains why his office is done prosecuting most marijuana crimes until a reliable field test (often called the presumptive test) can be developed to distinguish cannabis with high levels of THC from hemp with less than .03 percent of THC by dry weight.
+The prosecutor’s letter also explains why his office is no longer prosecuting most marijuana crimes until a reliable field test (often called the presumptive test) can be developed to distinguish cannabis with high levels of THC from hemp with less than .03 percent of THC by dry weight.
 That problem might lead to the court throwing out evidence because of an illegal arrest that lacked probable cause.

 No Lab Tests to Prove the THC Concentration